Irene Gauthier: Biography

 Irene (Simonen) Gauthier was born to Finnish immigrants in Pelkie, Michigan, in the Upper Peninsula.
 After High School, she moved to attend beauty school Detroit in 1938.
 She became licensed as a cosmetologist by the state of Michigan in 1939.
 By 1947 she owned her own beauty parlor, Rene's, on West McNichols in Detroit.
 After an asthma attack two years later she started learning about natural healing techniques.
 In 1957, she began to formally study Swedish Massage at the Steam Baths on Grand River Avenue in Detroit.

 Gauthier began practicing foot reflexology massage on her cosmetology clients as they sat under the hairdryer.
 After obtaining a portable massage table she made house calls to practice massage therapy.
 She closed her beauty parlor and combined her cosmetology career with massage therapy in her own basement.

 Ten years into her career, in 1968, Irene won the American Massage Therapy Association (AMTA) Member of the Year Award.
 Two years later she helped found both the International Myomassethics Federation and the Michigan Myomassologist Association.

 Irene continued as a student throughout life.
 In 1975 she studied under the Touch for Health Foundation in Pasadena, California and became a Touch for Health instructor in 1976.
 In 1981 she received a certificate in Polarity Therapy from Dr. Said.
 She also studied basic, intermediate, and advanced Craniosacral therapy from Dr. John Upledger of the Upledger Institute in Palm Springs, Florida.

-Her first four students learned massage in Irene's basement.
-Classes successfully continued there until 1987 when she opened her first state-licensed school, The Myomassethics Center.
+Her first students learned massage in Irene’s basement, where classes continued successfully until 1987, when she opened her first state-licensed school, The Myomassethics Center.
+The school reflected Gauthier’s broader vision for massage education, which massage educator and author Sandy Fritz later identified as an important contribution to the massage field in Michigan.
+According to Fritz, Gauthier was instrumental in developing myomassethics, an approach intended to broaden massage education beyond traditional Swedish massage.

 Two years later, in 1989, Irene wrote the book, "The Science and Practice of Myomassology".
 The book was added to the curriculum and is still in use at her institute.
 Her massage therapy techniques were filmed in 1999 making a companion video to her textbook.

 Irene's Myomassology Institute, named after Irene herself, opened in 1993 with her daughter Kathleen.
 The original location was expanded four times but ultimately became too small as the school's success continued.
 In May 2000, construction of a new building for Irene's campus began.
 In 2002 the 17,000 square foot facility had its grand opening.